UPDATE: July 12, 2021

-For information about B.C.'s response to COVID-19 visit the Government of BC’s website.
+For more information about B.C.'s response to COVID-19 visit the Government of BC’s website.

-This Spring, we are asking everyone in Squamish to Interact Considerately, Play Simply, Explore Responsibly, and Enjoy Patiently.
+This Summer, we are asking everyone in Squamish to Interact Considerately, Play Simply, Explore Responsibly, and Enjoy Patiently.

 Check Before You Go

-- If you must visit Squamish, do your research and plan ahead.
+- If you are planning to visit Squamish, do your research, plan and book ahead.

 - Consult our What's Open directory to see which businesses are open and how they have modified their operations in response to COVID-19.